rminehan/sandstone-scala-training/02_type_system/slides.md

 # Wasteful?

-> Does this mean that scala is making little units everywhere?
+> Does this mean that scala is putting little units everywhere?

 Mostly no